gbenhaim/sample-component-golang/README.md

-a# Sample Golang Component for Testing Konflux n
+aaaa# Sample Golang Component for Testing Konflux n
 This is an example Golang component for testing [Konflux](https://github.com/konflux-ci).